 Helpful tip: The Glue Dots can stick to your fingers, so gently push the Glue Dot edges and try to keep them stuck to the acorn caps and not stuck to your fingers!

 Step 3: Attach matching ribbon to the canvas edges.

-This time I used mini Glue Dots.
-I attached the dots all around the edges of the square.
+Next, I attached Mini Glue Dots all around the edges of the square canvas.

-Pull the ribbon very tightly as you press it down onto the tiny Glue Dots one by one, until you wind up at the other end.
+Pull the ribbon very tightly as you press it onto the Mini Glue Dots one by one, until you wind up at the other end.

 Don’t worry about the two ends showing — as we will cover them up in the next steps!

 I promise, no more pictures of the thumb.
 No more!